Aloha! The Book Doctors are headed to Hawaii.

-- Your pitch is your audition to show us what a brilliant writer you are, it has to be the very best of your writing.
+- Your pitch is your audition to show us what a brilliant writer you are, so it has to be the very best of your writing.

 - Don’t make your pitch a book report.
 Make it sing and soar and amaze.

-tc. close-up with intense specificity, then you pull back to show the big picture and tell us the themes and broad strokes that build to a climax.
+- A pitch is like a movie trailer.
+You start with an incredibly exciting/funny/sexy/romantic/etc. close-up with intense specificity, then you pull back to show the big picture and tell us the themes and broad strokes that build to a climax.